Fourth-order Adaptive Mesh Refinement both in space and in time for incompressible Navier-Stokes equations with Dirichlet boundary conditions: Numerical Tests

 where $\omega_e=600$ is the vortex strength, $(x_0,y_0)=(1,0.5)$ the center of the dipolar vorticity, and $\sigma = 0.0375$ the size of the vortical structure.
 These values lead to the maximum velocity at about $0.21$, which, together with $\nu^*\!=\!5\!\times\!10^{-6}$, gives $\mathrm{Re} = 42,000$.

 Cell averages of the initial velocity is advanced from $t_0=0$ to $t_e=20$ by the proposed method on a three-level AMR hierarchy with $r=4$ and dynamic regridding, with the vorticity field at key instances plotted in \Cref{fig:Dipole-vorticitySnapshots}.
 The dipolar vortices move upwards, collide with the top boundary at $y=1$, form a viscous boundary layer, rebound from the wall, and roll up into secondary vortices.
 These prominent features are captured by dynamically generated grids shown in \Cref{fig:Dipole-vorticitySnapshots}; our results agree well with those in \cite{kramer2007vorticity,van2022fourth}.
+As shown in Figure \ref{fig:mg_convergenceRate}(d-f), the performance of the geometric multigrid method for solving this test is very similar to that for the single-vortex test in Figure \ref{fig:mg_convergenceRate}(a-c), once again confirming the efficiency of the geometric multigrid method in \Cref{subsec:line-solv-irreg}.